Azure-Samples/hdinsight-migration/CommonTasks/PopulateLocalHiveDatabase.md

     FIELDS TERMINATED BY '\t'
     ```

-1. Run the command below to populate the **flighhtinfo** table with sample data:
+1. Run the command below to populate the **flightinfo** table with sample data:

     ```sql
     SET hive.strict.checks.bucketing=false;